hbaragar/slug/README.txt

 of the repositories in $HOME/.git/git-repositories

 After you slug init, $HOME becomes a git repository, so you can use normal git commands.
-If you use "slug commit", however, new files will automatically be added to the repository if they are not ignored (as indicated in your .gitignore files), so you'll normally prefer it to "git commit".
+If you use "slug it", however, new files will automatically be added to the repository if they are not ignored (as indicated in your .gitignore files), so you'll normally prefer it to "git commit".